Feeding for Success!

 Even if your horse isn’t in hard work but typically sweats heavily through excitement, for example, using an electrolyte supplement is likely to be beneficial.
 Remember that heavy breeds such as Cobs and natives tend to have bigger, thicker muscles and often have to work harder to remove the heat from their bodies when working.
 This often means they sweat more than a lighter breed doing the same level of work and could lose more electrolytes as a result.

-If you would like to check whether your horse’s diet is right for the season ahead, why not phone our nutrition team on 01621 841188 or alternatively chat live online.
+If you would like to check whether your horse’s diet is right for the season ahead, why not phone our nutrition team on 01621 841188 or click here to complete our Feed Advice form.